I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Social media is one of the most powerful marketing vehicles for salons and spas.

-But for your salon to be successful on social media, you need to be very clear on what it is that you want to achieve with it.
-If you’re not clear on this, it’s quite likely you’re wasting your time chasing likes and followers without seeing any real business results.
+But for your salon to be successful on social media, you need to be very clear on what you want to achieve with it.
+If you’re not clear on this, you’re likely wasting your time chasing likes and followers without seeing any real business results.

 This assumes you’re planning to manage all your social media yourself of course.
 If you don’t have the time or interest to get your hands dirty with your social media, you’re probably better off getting an agency to help you.